wizzeh/ExoPlaSim/README.md

 *************

 -   Linux (tested on Ubuntu 18.04, CentOS 6.10): **Yes**
+-   Google Colaboratory: Yes
 -   Windows 10: Yes, via Windows Subsystem for Linux
--   Mac OS X: Yes, requires Xcode and developer tools, and [OpenMPI support requires that Fortran-compatible libraries be built. ](<https://www.open-mpi.org/faq/?category=osx#not-using-osx-bundled-ompi>) Tested on Mac OS X Catalina; later versions and Apple M1 compatibility have not been tested.
+-   Mac OS X: Yes, requires Xcode and developer tools, and [OpenMPI support requires that Fortran-compatible libraries be built.](<https://www.open-mpi.org/faq/?category=osx#not-using-osx-bundled-ompi>) Tested on Mac OS X Catalina and Big Sur (with MacPorts, GCC10, OpenMPI, and Anaconda3), Apple M1 compatibility has not been tested.

 **New in 3.0:**
 ---------------